 Data from 2019 reveals that approximately 10,258 homicides by firearm occurred that year.
 The crime rate statistics for previous years show us that the rate stayed above 10,000 since 2016.

-Between 2014 and 2019, over 1,900 mass shooting events took place.
-According to many agencies advocating for gun control, crime rates statistics of this nature show the issue has gone out of hand.
+According to many agencies that are advocating for gun control, crime rates statistics of this nature show the issue has gone out of hand.

 Crime Rate Statistics by Country